Fayezismail24/Networking-Basics/Cisco/00-Basic Device Setup/4. Securing the Console Line/Readme.md

-When you initially connect to a device, you are in user EXEC mode
+When you initially connect to a device via the Console Port , you are in user EXEC mode

-This mode is secured using the console

 To secure user EXEC mode access, enter line console configuration mode using the line console 0 global configuration command, as shown in the example